Influence of Arabic on other languages: Christian usage

 Ilah (Arabic: إله) is the word for God even in Christian Bible translations.

 Many early Bible translators, when they came across some unusual Hebrew words or proper names, used the Arabic cognates.
 In the newer translations this practice is discontinued.
 They now turn to Greek names or use the original Hebrew Word.
 For example, the name Jesus was initially translated as 'Isa (Arabic: عيسى), but is now spelt as Yesus.
 Several ecclesiastical terms derived from Arabic still exist in Indonesian and Malaysian clerical use.

 The Malay word for bishop is uskup (from Arabic: اسقف usquf = bishop, ultimately from Ancient Greek episkopos).
 This in turn makes the derived term for "archbishop" uskup agung (literally great bishop), which is combining the Arabic word with an Old Javanese word.
 The term imam (from Arabic: امام imām = leader, prayer leader) is used to translate a Catholic priest, beside its more common association with an Islamic prayer leader.
 Some Protestant denominations refer to their congregation as jemaat (from Arabic: جماعة jamā'a = group, community).
 Even the name of the Bible in Indonesian translation is Alkitab (from Arabic: كتاب kitāb = book), which literally means "the Book".

+Tagalog

+Arabic influence on Tagalog is largely indirect, occurring through two principal channels: contact with Islamized Malay-speaking polities in precolonial Southeast Asia, and later through Spanish, which itself contains a substantial number of Arabic loanwords due to centuries of contact during the period of Al-Andalus.

+Unlike Malay or Indonesian, Tagalog did not undergo widespread Islamization, and therefore Arabic loanwords are fewer in number and are not predominantly religious.
+Nevertheless, several Arabic-derived terms entered Tagalog prior to Spanish colonization via Malay trade and cultural exchange, particularly in abstract vocabulary related to knowledge, values, and social relations.
+These words are often fully nativized and perceived as indigenous by speakers.
+Examples include salamat (“thanks”, from Arabic salāmah سلامة via Malay selamat), alam (“knowledge” or “awareness”, from Arabic ʿilm علم), hukom ("judge", from Arabic ḥukm حُكْم via Malay hukum), and hikayat ("persuasion", from Arabic hikāyat حِكَايَة).

+During the Spanish colonial period, additional Arabic-derived vocabulary entered Tagalog through Spanish, particularly terms associated with material culture, administration, timekeeping, and household items.
+These words often preserve the Arabic definite article al- as part of the loanword, reflecting their transmission through Iberian Arabic into Spanish.
+Examples include alkansiya, alkohol (from al-kuḥl), alahas, asukal (from as-sukkar), and almusal.